silverbulletmd/silverbullet/website/index.md

 # Silver Bullet
 ## Markdown as a platform
-Silver Bullet (SB) is a highly extensible, open source **personal knowledge playground**.
-At its core it’s a Markdown-based writing/note taking application that stores _pages_ (notes) as plain markdown files in a folder referred to as a _space_.
+Silver Bullet (SB) is highly-extensible, open source **personal knowledge management** software.
+Indeed, that’s fancy language for “a note taking app with links.”

+At its core SB is a Markdown editor that stores _pages_ (notes) as plain markdown files in a folder referred to as a _space_.
 Pages can be cross-linked using the `[[link to other page]]` syntax.
-This makes it a simple tool for [Personal Knowledge Management](https://en.wikipedia.org/wiki/Personal_knowledge_management).
+This makes it a great tool for [Personal Knowledge Management](https://en.wikipedia.org/wiki/Personal_knowledge_management).
 However, once you leverage its various extensions (called _plugs_) it can feel more like a _knowledge playground_, allowing you to annotate, combine and query your accumulated knowledge in creative ways, specific to you.

+Cool, no?

 What does Silver Bullet look like?
-Well, have a look around. **You’re looking at it at this very moment!** Say what!?
+Well, have a look around. **You’re looking at it at this very moment!**

+Note that this is not a fully functional version, because the back-end is read only.
+However, it should give you some feel for what it’s like to use SB before making that massive commitment of running a single `npx` command (see below) to run it locally in its fully functioning mode.

-Feel free to make some edits, to get a feel for it.
+Feel free to make some edits in this space.
 Don’t worry, you won’t break anything, nothing is saved (just reload the page to see).

 Things to try: